-At the time of writing, February 2021, the first (COMEXT) trade dataset covering all twelve months of 2020 has just been released by Eurostat, making it possible to examine in detail the ongoing impacts of the Corona Crisis on the sector from the perspective of global economic trade flows and their impact upon the container sector.
+At the time of writing, June 2021, the first (COMEXT) trade dataset covering the first four months of 2021 has just been released by Eurostat, making it possible to examine in detail the ongoing disruptions to global economic trade flows, and their impact upon the container sector in Europe.

-Many of the economic analyses of the crisis focus on trade impacts in terms of value (Euros), so here the method is to look at the impacts in terms of trade tonnages, by comparing monthly data for 2020 against the equivalent periods in previous years.
+Many of the economic analyses of the 2020/2021 crisis focus on trade value (Euros), so the method here, is to look at the impact in terms of trade tonnages, by comparing monthly data for 2020 and 2021 against the equivalent periods in previous (prepandemic) years.
 We then compare these trade trends against port throughput data obtained from the largest container ports serving the region.
-This article updates the previous analyses for half-year 2020 (See [5]) and three-quarters 2020 (See [6]).
+This article updates the previous quarterly analyses for 2020 (See [5],[6], and [7]).
 The aim of this analysis is, first, to test whether it is possible to correlate trade data with port statistics at a high level, and then if so, to be able to analyse the trends in more depth by comparing changes across different geographical markets and different commodity sector.